Checkpoint Inhibitors & Advanced Cancers: A Healthcare Professional's Guide

 - Bavencio (avelumab), approved March 2017 from EMD Serono; targets PD-L1; approved for Merkel Cell Carcinoma and urothelial (bladder) cancer

-- Imfinzi (durvalumab), approved May 2017; from AstraZeneca; targets PD-L1; approved for metastatic urothelial carcinoma (bladder cancer).
+- Imfinzi (durvalumab), first approved May 2017; from AstraZeneca; targets PD-L1; approved for metastatic urothelial carcinoma (bladder cancer) and to slow progression of NSCLC.

 Releasing the Brakes